Does your Sunpatiens look wilted? Does it seem like it’s rotting away?The most probable culprit is a fungal infection due to waterlogged soil.

 Symptoms of a Rhizoctonia infection on Sunpatiens

 The rotting starts at the crown or top of the Sunpatiens plant and then progresses downwards.
-This is called crown rot.
+The name for this is crown rot.

 Sunpatiens leaves turn pale green and then yellow, always harboring a lot of moisture.
 They droop over as the structural integrity of the stem collapses.